jujbob/multilingual-bist-parser/README.md

 ## Contact

-If you have any questions or suggestions, please send an email or write an issue
+If you have any questions or suggestions, please send an email jujbob@gmail.com